 If your female dog or cat was in heat at the time of surgery, you must keep them away from un-neutered males for at least two weeks.
 While they are unable to become pregnant, they will still attract intact males, for a short period of time.

 Unless you are told otherwise, your pet does not have external sutures.
 All sutures on the inside are absorbable and the very outer layer of skin is held together with water-soluble surgical glue.
 Do not clean or apply a topical ointment to the incision site.
 If you are told that your pet has skin sutures or skin staples, they will need to return in 7-10 days to have those removed.
 Male cats do not have any sutures.

 If your pet has received their first set of vaccines at the time of surgery they will require boosters from your primary veterinarian.

 Some animals are active after surgery, while others are quiet.
 It is very important that you limit your pet’s activity for the next 7-10 days.
-No running, jumping, playing, swimming, or other strenuous activity during the 7-10 day recovery period.
+No running, jumping, playing, swimming, , bathing or other strenuous activity for 14 days after surgery.
 Pets must be kept indoors where they can stay clean, dry, and warm.
 Do not bathe your pet during the recovery period.
 Dogs must be walked on a leash and cats must be kept inside.
 Keep your pet quiet.
 Dogs and female cats have internal sutures and external skin glue that provide strength to the tissue as it heals.
 Any strenuous activity could disrupt this healing process.
-The healing process takes at least 7 days.
+The healing process takes a minimum of 7 days.